-- 6.1 Avoid use of panelled or vertical close boarded timber fencing. - 6.2 Reinstate any loss of native hedging and traditional walls. - 6.3 Consider use of permeable materials in driveways and approach paths to house. - 6.4 Avoid use of tarmac and concrete for residential uses. - 6.5 Encourage use of flint-based loose gravel aggregates for driveways. - 6.6 Avoid use of resin bound gravel. - 6.7 Resist the introduction of kerbing. - 6.8 Conserve roadside ditches. - 6.9 Avoid introduction of pavements which urbanise country lanes.
+- 6.1 Avoid use of panelled or vertical close boarded timber fencing. - 6.2 Seek to reinstate any loss of native hedging and traditional walls. - 6.3 Consider use of permeable materials in driveways and approach paths to buildings. - 6.4 Avoid use of tarmac and concrete for residential uses. - 6.5 Consider the use of flint-based loose gravel aggregates for driveways. - 6.6 Avoid use of resin bound gravel. - 6.7 Avoid the introduction of kerbing, unless demonstrated to be necessary. - 6.8 Conserve roadside ditches. - 6.9 Encourage active travel by making space for new cycle storage, pathways, and footpaths which do not urbanise country lanes.

-- 6.10 Encourage active travel and make space for new cycle storage, pathways, and footpaths. - 6.11 Avoid new openings or drive entrances. - 6.12 Preserve flint garden/ boundary walls. - 6.13 Use traditional techniques and local materials to repair any flint walls. - 6.14 Avoid excessive boundary treatments in new developments to retain a simple rural character. - 6.15 Conserve or enhance existing significant boundary treatments. - 6.16 Avoid wide plot frontages. - 6.17 Avoid non-native coniferous hedging.
+- 6.10 Avoid new openings or drive entrances, unless demonstrated to be necessary for highway safety or improved design. - 6.11 Conserve or enhance existing boundary treatments which make a positive contribution to the streetscene and wider landscape. - 6.12 Conserve flint garden/ boundary walls. - 6.13 Use traditional techniques and local materials to repair any flint walls. - 6.14 Use simple boundary treatments in new developments to retain a rural character. - 6.15 Avoid wide plot frontages. - 6.16 Avoid non-native coniferous hedging.